lilt/phrasal/README.md

 nexusPassword=[password]
 ```
 * Bump the `version` number in `build.gradle`
-* Run `./gradlew build uploadArchives`.
+* Run `./gradlew build publish`.
 The artifact will be uploaded as `phrasal` inside the
   group `com.lilt`, with the specified version.

 ### Linux / Mac OS X